StemStack/MyEarth-orchestrator/replit.md

 - Error handling and fallback to OpenStreetMap for failed provider connections
 - Clean integration with existing UI maintaining consistent styling and positioning
 - Home view centered on Europe (10°E, 54°N) at 4,000 km altitude for optimal European continent viewing
+- Enhanced 3D visualization with atmospheric effects, dynamic lighting, and fog for depth perception
+- Realistic lighting system with sun/moon positioning and dynamic atmosphere lighting
+- Improved visual depth with fog density and atmospheric scattering effects for immersive geography
+- Spherical terrain base with enhanced lighting to simulate 3D topographic appearance